dotnet/corefxlab/docs/specs/alcproxies.md

 # Proxy Creation for AssemblyLoadContext to Replace AppDomain
 ## Problem
-LoadContexts currently work as containers for assemblies, to work as a semi-replacement for AppDomain.
-However, the current implementation of AssemblyLoadContext creates a Type-isolation boundary between an Application and context, compared to the Object-isolation boundary that AppDomain created.
-This creates complications for developers intending on using AssemblyLoadContext in similar ways to AppDomain.
+`AssemblyLoadContext`s currently work as an `Assembly` resolution context to work as a semi-replacement for `AppDomain`.
+They allow multiple versions of an `Assembly` to coexist in the same process.
+However, the implementation of `AssemblyLoadContext` creates only a `Type` boundary between an Application and context, compared to the `Object` boundary that `AppDomain` created.
+This can create complications for developers intending on using `AssemblyLoadContext` in similar ways to `AppDomain`.

-In the past, a common use of AppDomain was to load an assembly into a separate execution environment, where developers were able to load objects and use them as if they were in the original domain.
+In the past, a common use of AppDomain was to create objects in another `AppDomain` and use them as if they were a type in the original domain.

 ## Comparison

 ### AppDomain
-For AppDomains, developers could load objects and execute methods like so (Shortened version from [here](https://docs.microsoft.com/en-us/dotnet/api/system.appdomain?view=netframework-4.8 )):
+For AppDomains, developers could load objects and execute methods like so (Shortened version from [here](https://docs.microsoft.com/dotnet/api/system.appdomain?view=netframework-4.8 )):

 ```C#